EGwizdala/ToDoListForNewborn/README.md

 # ToDO List For Newborn
-A to do list for furure mom and dad.
-List is divided in sections: baby, accesories, mom, hospital.
+A to do list for future mom and dad.
+List is divided in sections: baby, accessories, mom, hospital.
 It shows the progress of your preparations with a progress bar.

 ## Table of contents
 * [General info](#general-info)